JonasPrimbs/draft-ietf-mla-oidc/poc/README.md

 This document describes our proof-of-concept implementation for the Message Layer Authentication with OpenID Connect.

-The provided implementation is a [Go](https://golang.org/) application which implements a REST endpoint for the ID Assertion Token UserInfo endpoint.
+The provided implementation is a [Go](https://golang.org/) application which implements a REST endpoint for the Remote ID Token UserInfo endpoint.
 Using a reverse proxy in front, it can be mounted to any OpenID Provider implementation.

 **Warning:**